pydanny/pydanny.github.com/posts2013/2013-05-03-tools-we-used-to-write-2scoops.rst

 Because of the ubiquitousness of reStructuredText_ in the lives of Python_ developers and the advocacy of it, it's not uncommon for people to assume we used it to write our book.
 However, that's not really the case.

-The short Answer is we used:
+The short answer is we used:

 * reStructuredText (RST)
 * Google Documents